YolfTypo3/floulib/README.rst

-Its implements many operations on fuzzy subsets including representations of membership functions (discrete, triangle, trapezoid, multilinear, LR), operations on membership functions, rules, inference, fuzzification, defuzzification, transformations of probability distributions into possibility distributions (optimal transformation for unimodal symmetric distribution, two-side normalized transformation for other unimodal distributions) and many other features.
+Its implements many operations on fuzzy subsets including representations of membership functions (discrete, triangle, trapezoid, multilinear, LR), operations on membership functions, rules, inference, fuzzification, defuzzification, transformations of probability distributions into possibility distributions (optimal transformation for unimodal symmetric distributions, two-side normalized transformation for other unimodal distributions) and many other features.

 Floulib was designed for learning and teaching applications.